Central Banks

 Spreads Explode: Without liquidity, the spread can jump from 1 pip to 50 pips.
 If you hit 'Buy', you are entering at the absolute worst possible mathematical price.

 Whipsaw Action: Algorithms instantly buy, sell, and buy again to clear out both sides of retail Stop Losses before the real institutional trend begins.
+This is why conservative retail systems like EA Automatic use hardcoded filters to pause trading entirely during these volatile windows.

 Continue Your Fundamentals